zaun/riscv/docs/CONTRIBUTING.md

-# How to Contribue
+# How to Contribute

-Generally this is an open project.
-If you want to do somehting, do it and submit a pull request.
-If you want to check before doing open an issue and ask.
-Items below are a general to do lists of things that should be done but aren't yet.
-There is not a proirity to any of these, but some require others as a dependancy.
-This is not an exsausive list, if you want to add a i2c or spi or any other module, go for it.
+This is an open project, and contributions are highly encouraged!
+If you want to do something, feel free to submit a pull request.
+If you want to discuss an idea before working on it, open an issue and ask.
+Below is a general to-do list of things that need to be done but haven't yet.

+Note: There is no strict priority to these items, but some depend on others.
+This list is not exhaustive—if you want to add a new feature like I2C, SPI, or any other module, go for it!

+---

 ## Code

-All sumbnitted code should be clear, and easy to follow.
-This project as a whole is meant for learning, not performance and optimization.
-That said if you want to optimize something or increase preformance of something that still has clear, and easy to follow code, then please do.
-Learning easy to understand optimized code is more helpful than learning easy to understand unoptimized code.
+All submitted code should be **clear and easy to follow**.
+This project is primarily meant for learning, not optimization or performance.
+However, if you can optimize or improve performance while keeping the code clear and easy to understand, please do so.
+Learning optimized, easy-to-understand code is better than learning unoptimized, easy-to-understand code.

-***For anything new, provide a testbench for it.***
+***For anything new, provide a testbench.***

+---

 ## Testing

 Verify all current modules have a working testbench.
-These are a high priority and are being activly worked on.

-- cpu_alu
-- cpu_csr
-- cpu_insdecode
-- cpu_mdu
-- cpu_regfile
-- cpu
-- tl_interface
-- tl_memory
-- tl_switch
-- tl_ul_uart

-## Features

-### Switch

-- Add TileLink-UH support to the tl_switch in a SUPPORT_TL_UH flag.
-Be suport to the switch still support UL modules connected to it.
-- Add TileLink-C support to the tl_switch in a SUPPORT_TL_C flag and should not require the SUPPORT_UH support.
-So caching should work withe UL or UH switch.
-Be sure the switch still support non-cache aware modules to it.

-### Memory

-- Add TileLink-UH support to the tl_memory in a SUPPORT_TL_UH flag.
-- Add TileLink-C support to the tl_memory in a SUPPORT_TL_C flag and should not require the SUPPORT_UH support.
-So caching should work withe UL or UH switch.

-### Interface

-- Add TileLink-UH support to the tl_interface in a SUPPORT_TL_UH flag.
-- Add TileLink-C support to the tl_interface in a SUPPORT_TL_C flag and should not require the SUPPORT_UH support.
-So caching should work withe UL or UH switch.
-- Add a L1 cache for program and a L1 cache for data directly to the tl_interface in a SUPPORT_TL_C flag.
-The cache should be seamless for any master using the tl_interface.

-### Bios

-- The bios should be developered to wait for the uart to load a program into memory and execute it.

-### CPU

-- Add 'b' extension support in a SUPPORT_B flag.
-- Add 'f' extension support in a SUPPORT_F flag.
-This should build out a new FPU module and should build out real synthizable IEEE 754 support.
-- Add 'd' extension support in a SUPPORT_D flag updating the FPU to support double-presision.
-Adding the SUPPORT_D should automatically include the SUPPORT_F flag.

-### CSR

-- Finish machine level support
-- Add System level support
-- Add user level support
+These are high-priority items and are actively being worked on:

+- **`cpu_alu`** ✔
+- **`cpu_csr`** ✔
+- **`cpu_insdecode`** ✔
+- **`cpu_mdu`** ✔
+- **`cpu_regfile`**
+- **`cpu`**
+- **`tl_interface`** ✔
+- **`tl_memory`** ✔
+- **`tl_switch`**
+- **`tl_ul_uart`** ✔

+---

+## To Do List

+### **Switch**

+- Add TileLink-UH support to the `tl_switch` in a `SUPPORT_TL_UH` flag.
+Ensure the switch still supports UL modules connected to it.
+- Add TileLink-C support to the `tl_switch` in a `SUPPORT_TL_C` flag.
+This should not require the `SUPPORT_TL_UH` flag.
+The caching mechanism should work with UL or UH switches, while maintaining support for non-cache-aware modules.

+---

+### **Memory**

+- Add TileLink-UH support to the `tl_memory` in a `SUPPORT_TL_UH` flag.
+- Add TileLink-C support to the `tl_memory` in a `SUPPORT_TL_C` flag.
+This should not require the `SUPPORT_TL_UH` flag.
+The caching mechanism should work with UL or UH switches.

+---

+### **Interface**

+- Add TileLink-UH support to the `tl_interface` in a `SUPPORT_TL_UH` flag.
+- Add TileLink-C support to the `tl_interface` in a `SUPPORT_TL_C` flag.
+This should not require the `SUPPORT_TL_UH` flag.
+The caching mechanism should work with UL or UH switches.
+- Add an L1 cache for both program and data to the `tl_interface` in a `SUPPORT_TL_C` flag.
+The cache should be seamless for any master using the `tl_interface`.

+---

+### **Bios**

+- Develop the BIOS to wait for the UART to load a program into memory and execute it.

+---

+### **CPU**

+- Add 'B' extension support in a `SUPPORT_B` flag.
+- Add 'F' extension support in a `SUPPORT_F` flag.
+This should include a new FPU module and support for synthesizable IEEE 754 floating-point operations.
+- Add 'D' extension support in a `SUPPORT_D` flag.
+Update the FPU to support double-precision.
+Enabling the `SUPPORT_D` flag should automatically include the `SUPPORT_F` flag.

+---

+### **CSR**

+- Finish machine-level support.
+- Add system-level support.
+- Add user-level support.
 - Add 4 XLEN timers with interrupt support.
-User should set the timer value and it should decrement to 0 once every nanosecond. at 0 it should trigger an interrupt.
-Maybe have a config register to support decrements but clocks, ns, ms, s, etc.
+Users should set the timer value, and it should decrement to 0 at one decrement per nanosecond.
+At 0, it should trigger an interrupt.
+A configuration register should allow decrements based on clocks, ns, ms, s, etc.
-- Add 4 XLEN psudo random number generators that create a new number on read.
-Writing to the rng sets seed for the next read.
+- Add 4 XLEN pseudo-random number generators.
+Writing to the RNG sets the seed for the next read, and reading generates a new random number.

+---

-### Video
+### **Video**

-- Create a basic memory mapped frame buffer with back-buffer that outputs a DVI signal.
-Should have a config register that holds resolution information and a bit to flip the buffer.
-Looking to support 720 and below resolutions.
+- Create a basic memory-mapped frame buffer with a back buffer that outputs a DVI signal.
+Include a configuration register to store resolution information and a bit to flip the buffer.
+Support resolutions up to 720p.
-- Add a SUPPORT_RAW flag that adds 24bit RGB outputs for LCD/VGA/others to use.
+- Add a `SUPPORT_RAW` flag to enable 24-bit RGB outputs for LCD, VGA, or other video output systems.

+---

-### Anything
+### **Anything**

-- Add whatever modules or features you would like.
-Just put things behind a SUPPORT_* flag so its off by default.
+- Add whatever modules or features you would like!
+Just ensure new features are wrapped in a `SUPPORT_*` flag so they are disabled by default.